sajunius/i2DM_feynrules/README.md

 # i2DM_feynrules
-Feynrules model for inelastic Dirac Dark Matter model
+Feynrules model for inelastic Dirac Dark Matter

 Written by A. Filimonova and S. Junius